 Tourist places of Cusco – Plaza de Armas area

-It is the area of the heart of the city.
+It is the heart of the city.
 This is where most tourist and commercial activity is concentrated.

 I highly recommend a Free Tour to learn about this area’s history.
 A guide will explain the most emblematic sites and their details, which is worthwhile.